yanmobile/yantest/README.md

 ---
 ###FAQs
 * **I am getting this error message ```slush: command not found```**
-  * Make sure your environment satisfies all of the [prerequisites](#prerequisites) and [hs-core-tools] is installed
+  * Make sure your environment satisfies all of the [prerequisites](#prerequisites) and [uifw-tools] is installed

 * **This framework looks awesome, how do I create a fully functional application using this framework in a couple of minutes?**
-  * We highly recommend leveraging our [hs-core-tools] to facilitate the creation of your new application.
+  * We highly recommend leveraging our [uifw-tools] to facilitate the creation of your new application.

 * **What are the differences between "src/app", "src/common" and "src/components"**
   * "src/common" is framework code and should only be updated directly by framework developers.
 It defines system wide behaviors such as session management, state authorization, page configuration, and etc.